tc39/notes/es7/2016-01/jan-26.md

 no

-LH: if two works are running with shared memory, if X reads a value and Y writes that value.
+LHN: if two works are running with shared memory, if X reads a value and Y writes that value.
 X reads into local var.
 It is possible to.

 ```
 x = mem[a];